-Orbital sclerotherapy
+Orbital sclerotherapy: information for families

 This information sheet explains about orbital sclerotherapy, why it might be suggested and what to expect when your child comes to Great Ormond Street Hospital (GOSH) for the procedure.
 Sclerotherapy is also used to treat lymphatic malformations and venous malformations elsewhere in the body.
 Information about these procedures is also available.